Old Time Bush Concert, Programme presented by the Sydney Bush Music Club

 no. 13 - A Bushman's Song published by John Meredith in the Bulletin, 1955

 Convicts Lament was the alternative name for Morton Bay, & A Bushman's Song was also known as Travelling down the Castlereagh (Alex Hood, 13th Dec 2020)

 John Manifold - Bandicoot ballads, Rams Skull Press, 1953. no. 7, Morton Bay - aka The Convict's Lament

 A copy of this leaflet was pasted into the red Minutes Book, along with the following handwritten report & newspaper clipping.

-This festival was (?) in honour of A.B 'Banjo" Paterson, Australian poet, who was born at Orange.
+This festival was (missing word) in honour of A.B 'Banjo" Paterson, Australian poet, who was born at Orange.
 The Bush Music Club was invited to perform at an "Old Time Bush Concert" as a part of the Festival.
 On arrival we were interviewed at the local radio station 2GZ, and later performed at a picnic at Lake Canobolas.
 The highlight of the trip was the BMC's presentation of the "Old Time Bush Concert" compared by Alan Scott.
 It was performed to a very enthusiastic audience at the Orange School of Arts.